inviwo/inviwo.github.io/pages/manual/wip-building.md

 Python enables you to use Inviwo from Python, write Processors in Python, or perform batch operations.
 The easiest way is to use the regular [Python distribution](https://www.python.org/downloads/).
 If you are sure you don't want Python it can be disabled in cmake by turning off `IVW_ENABLE_PYTHON`

 Inviwo will not access user site-package folders.
-Make sure to install the packages site-wide or add your user site-package folder to the environment variable `PYTHONPATH` for example `PYTHONPATH=%appdata%\\Python\\Python311\\site-packages\`
+Make sure to install the packages site-wide or add your user site-package folder to the environment variable `PYTHONPATH`.

+For example:
+- On Windows: `PYTHONPATH=%appdata%\\Python\\Python311\\site-packages\`
+- On macOS/Linux: `PYTHONPATH=~/.local/lib/python3.11/site-packages`

+Inviwo will also look at the `VIRTUAL_ENV` when starting the python interpreter, and use that if it is set.

 ### Another Qt Installer (aqt)